lbearl/puccithe.dog/README.md

 # puccithe.dog
 A flask application + bash shell script which operates as a very basic puppy cam.
-It runs on a raspberry pi 1 (2011 model)
+It runs on a raspberry pi 1 revision B.

 ## Introduction
 This application was created to let me play with running a web application on a Raspberry Pi that I purchased a few years ago that